Hardware-in-the-Loop Implementation of Simscape Model on Speedgoat FPGA I/O Modules

 You download the bitstream by using the Simulink Real-Time Explorer.
 To open the Simulink Real-Time Explorer, enter the command

 slrtExplorer.
-Alternatively, you can open the Explorer from the REAL-TIME tab of the Simulink Toolstrip.
+Alternatively, you can open the Explorer from the Real-Time tab of the Simulink Toolstrip.

 Set IP Address as

-Set Target driver as
+Set Name as

 3. Create Real-Time Application